BBoutet1/Code_quiz/README.md

 ```
 - When you click the Start Button, the timer start and the first question is presented.
-- When you select your answer, your answer status (wrong or right) is popped up while another question is presented.
+- When you select your answer, the "wrong" or "right" status is popped up while another question is presented.
 - If the answer is wrong, 10 secondes penalty are substracted from the timer.
 - If all questions are answered or the timer reaches 0 the gave is over.
 - When the game is over, you can save initials and score